esper-io/console_docs/docs/devices-groups/quick-actions.md

-### App Install:
+### Application Install:

-The App install quick action lets you install both privately uploaded apps—also known as Enterprise Apps—and Google Play apps to the selected devices.
+The Application install quick action lets you install both privately uploaded applications—also known as Enterprise Applications—and Google Play applications to the selected devices.

 ![](./images/quickactions/37_Groups_devices_main_screen_actions_app_install.png)

-Visit how to install an app for the step by step instructions on how to install an app.
+Visit how to install an application for the step by step instructions on how to install an application.